lowRISC/opentitan/hw/ip/spi_device/doc/_index.md

 ### Return-by-HW register update

-The SW manages the retun-by-HW registers.
+The SW manages the return-by-HW registers.
 The contents are placed inside the SPI_DEVICE CSRs.
 The SW must maintain the other TPM registers outside of the SPI_DEVICE HWIP and use write/read FIFOs to receive the content from/ send the register value to the host system.